Skip to main content

 Your agent says your policy doesn’t cover burglary, vandalism, theft, or water damage.
 These are some of the perils that are covered by Special Form policies but not by named peril policies.
 You’re left with no coverage and have to pay for the repairs and replacements out of your own pocket.

-In cases like this, Special Form coverage is worth the extra cost because it covers any damage or loss to your camp unless it is specifically excluded in the policy.
+In cases like this, Special Form coverage can be worth the extra cost because it covers any damage or loss to your camp unless it is specifically excluded in the policy.

 The difference between HO-3 and HO-5 policies is that HO-3 policies only cover your personal property (such as furniture, electronics, clothing, etc.) on a named perils basis, while HO-5 policies cover your personal property on an open perils basis as well.